PaulSolt/Auto-Layout-Book/Auto Layout Book Outline.md

 ## 30-Day Auto Layout Challenge

 1. 30DaysAutoLayout
+	2. Different challenges will reference different sections in the book
+	3. Re-read a section the night before, so that you can complete the challenge the next day
 2. Pinterest Mood board
 3. Find what you like, mimic it
 4. Tools